‘Bold And The Beautiful’ Spoilers For Friday, May 11: Steffy Begs Liam, Ridge Confronts Schemer Bill

 — Bold & The Beautiful (@BandB_CBS) May 9, 2018

 Bold and the Beautiful spoilers suggest that Ridge is sure enough about his theory that he will confront Bill about it.
 Longtime B&B fans will remember that when Ridge confronted Bill all those years ago about wanting to kill him, Bill denied it.
 He then tried to force Justin to admit that they were behind the helicopter accident.
 Will Ridge follow the same route this time around, or will he resort to similar measures that his ex-wife had employed?
 After all, Taylor (Hunter Tylo) nearly succeeded in murdering Dollar Bill.
 Perhaps Ridge can persuade him to tell the truth one way or the other.
-For more Bold and the Beautiful recaps, spoilers and news, check back here often.
+For more Bold and the Beautiful recaps, spoilers, and news, check back here often.

 The battle is ON this week on #BoldandBeautiful! pic.twitter.com/fOtRulTqIm